This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Adding a dash of milk may not seem much but calculate how many carbs you’re consuming after a few cups every day for a year.
 It all, adds up to needless extra calories.

 Dairy-free milk such as coconut, soy, rice or Unsweetened Almond Milk is also a useful alternative.
 Sure you won’t get that creamy texture, but it’s half the calories of cows milk and better for your digestive system if you’re lactose intolerant.

 3. Spicing it up

 Spices are probably one of the easiest ways to add additional flavor to your cup of coffee while also providing many health benefits.

 Add a dash of cocoa powder for a chocolaty taste.
-Cocoa is a good for lowering high blood pressure, bad cholesterol and increases cognitive performance.
+Cocoa is good for lowering high blood pressure, bad cholesterol and increases cognitive performance.

 It also provides vital minerals such as calcium, zinc, and potassium as well as dietary fiber.

-Remember, be sure to buy the unsweetened variety.
+Remember, be sure to buy the healthier unsweetened variety.

 Nutmeg freshly grated adds intensity and a hint of earthy sweetness.
 Nutmeg is an excellent source of minerals and a calorie-free way to add flavor to your cup of coffee.

 A popular choice is to add cinnamon.
 This healthy spice helps maintain blood sugar, improve the bad LDL cholesterol, and it’s a source of iron and vitamins.

 Crushing a whole cardamom pod or adding ground cardamom powder to your brew is another healthy option full of vitamins and minerals and dietary fiber.
 Start slow and adjust the amount accordingly to taste.

 4. At the Coffee House